n8n-io/n8n-docs/docs/nodes/creating-nodes/node-review-checklist.md

 - [ ] Ensure the node works with multiple inputs.
 - [ ] Ensure the parameters have the correct type.
 - [ ] Mind the defaults: if the service has a default as true, keep it as true.
 Changing default values can break the existing workflows of the users.
+- [ ] Check if the node disposes of everything properly, in particular, if connections were properly closed.

 ## Testing